ShreyaGade02/Data-Analysis-Visualization/README.md

-The provided code conducts an in-depth analysis of Walmart's sales data, covering various aspects such as visualizations, statistical summaries, and correlations.
  Here's a breakdown of the analysis:

 1. **Data Import and Overview**:
    - Importing necessary libraries and reading CSV files containing data.